Ideas for Vocabulary Instruction

 Below are examples of three different strategies for teaching vocabulary that you can use or modify to fit your subject or specific unit.
 Each can be searched on the internet for many more examples and to read the research supporting the models.

 Here are some examples of ways you can use the Frayer Model and a blank template.
-The first is for Figurative Language and is one that I have actually used.
+The first is for Figurative Language.

 LINCs was developed in the late 90s as a way to help students master content vocabulary.
 It may take a little longer so you might want to use it with fewer words and for more intensive support.

-Using K.I.M. - Key Word, Information, and Memory Clue might be a more concise way for older students to learn vocabulary.
+Using K.I.M. - Key Word, Information, and Memory Clue might be a concise way for older students to learn vocabulary.
 This is a low prep way to directly teach vocabulary.
-Some of the examples don't show a "statement."
-I think that is important and even on plain paper, I would add a space between each word and ask students to use the word correctly in a sentence.
+Some of the examples do not show a "statement".
+Spacing is important between words.
+Try adding a space between each word and ask students to use the word correctly in a sentence.
 The science and math examples show that.